guillemdelgado/mcv-m5/README.md

 ## Datasets Analysis
 We have manually inspected the data in which we have work to facilitate the interpretation of the results obtained.
 Find the data set analysis [here](https://docs.google.com/presentation/d/1qLqqRS4AYZBUM-f01pdIpluVP8X4wnHsjYFz7Sntpek/edit?usp=sharing).

+## Weights
+The weights of the different models can be found [here](https://drive.google.com/open?id=1eoo47p8RaoioJT5NxVRFH5offR7vTjBO).
+As the size of weights files is huge there are just the most successful experiments for each dataset and network.
+However, if you feel there are missing the weights of an experiment you are interested in, just open an issue and we will update this Google Drive with your request ASAP.

 ## Object recognition - Week 2
 ### Abstract
 In order to choose a good-performing object recognition network for our system, we have tested several CNNs with different architectures.
 Changing different parameters from *code/config/tt100k_classif.py* we were able to test different datasets and different NN.
 In addition, we implemented and tested a Deep Network with Stochastic Depth based on Residual Blocks which can be found in *code/models/stochastic_depth.py*